 6. Introduce the team

-Before you buy a product or service, you typically try to know more about the company that’s selling it.
-This is especially true with B2B contracts, especially those with larger values.
+Before you buy a product or service, you typically try to know more about the company that’s selling it; through internal investigation, market research or customer stories.

-Make this part of your sales pitch deck brief.
-The best sales pitch will add a short, professional description and a link to social profiles to show potential customers that they are credible.
+Therefore, make all of this part of your sales pitch deck brief.
+The best sales pitch will add a short, professional description and links to social profiles to show potential customers that they are credible.

 What does the audience need to do next?
 What are the follow-ups?
-Will you be arranging a demo, or negotiating a contract?
+Will you be arranging a demo or negotiating a contract?
 Will you run a trial?
 This is where you explain the next steps.

 At this point, you want to lower or remove the barriers to closing a deal – so keep the next steps simple for your potential customers.